 Why is the Town considering building a new Emergency Services Building?

 In the very simplest of terms, a new Emergency Services Building built in a central location would allow the Fire Department to reach the majority of fires within a 10-minutes response time.
 Reaching a fire within 10 minutes would eliminate the High Intensity Residential Fire (HIRF) requirements placed on developers and builders, thereby reducing housing costs in Taber.

 What does the cost of housing have to do with building a new Emergency Services Building?

 HIRF requires a fire department to be on scene and flowing water in under 10 minutes for 90% of their calls.
 This time includes the time for a call to 911.
 If the Fire Department can’t make that 10-minute window, HIRF places specific requirements on builders to reduce the chance of residential fires moving from one home to another.
 These requirements can include sprinkler systems, no side-windows, larger setbacks between houses, etc. These specifications can cost a lot of money which is ultimately passed on to the homebuyer.
 Sprinkler systems alone can cost around $10,000 for a moderate sized house, which is an additional $10k that can be added to the price of the house.
 Another common way to address HIRF is by increasing the distance between houses, creating larger lot sizes.
-A typical setback for a home is 4 feet, but in order to meet HIRF standards, 8 feet is necessary.
+A typical spatial separation for a home is 1.2m (4 feet), but in order to meet HIRF standards, 2.4m (8 feet) is necessary.
 These setbacks create higher costs in residential developments.
 For every foot of development, the developer has to build infrastructure such as sidewalks, curbs, asphalt, water pipes, and sanitation pipes, all of which costs approximately $1,800 per foot.
 Those developments then become infrastructure the Town must maintain in perpetuity, also increasing costs.
 So the larger the setbacks, the higher the cost.
 The $1,800 cost per foot on an 8 foot setback will cost the developer and Town approximately $14,400 per home, a cost which is then passed on to the homebuyer.

 Why can’t we just put sprinklers in houses to lower the HIRF requirements?